 Off-Campus Options: San Francisco is known for its great food and there are a variety of restaurants to try near campus.
-Some staff favorites include Golden Era, Saigon Sandwich, Souvla, Brenda's French Soul Food, Turtle Tower, and The Market at the Twitter Building.
+Some staff favorites include Golden Era, Saigon Sandwich, Souvla, Brenda's French Soul Food, Hom Korean Kitchen, and The Market at corner of Market and 10th.
 There are also a variety of cafes and restaurants located in the Hayes Valley neighborhood located just a short walk from campus west of Van Ness Avenue.